microsoft/language-server-protocol/protocol.md

 		 */
 		completionItem?: {
 			/**
+			 * Client supports automatic indentation of multi-line insert text.
+			 *
+			 * A client that supports this provides the option for a multi-line insert text
+			 * (either snippet or plaintext) to have the indentation of all lines from the second
+			 * line onwards be adjusted relative the first line.
+			 */
+			relativeIndentationSupport?: boolean;

+			/**
 			 * Client supports snippets as insert text.
 			 *
 			 * A snippet can define tab stops and placeholders with `$1`, `$2`